History of New York City (1898–1945): On the waterfront

 The Port of New York and New Jersey was the largest American port by far, serving both passenger and merchant vessels.
-The port was the main point of embarkation for U.S. troops traveling to Europe during World War I. The congestion at the port led experts to realize the need for a port authority to supervise the extremely complex system of bridges, highways, subways, and port facilities in the New York-New Jersey area.
+The port was the main point of embarkation for U.S. troops traveling to Europe during World War I.

+The congestion at the port led experts to suggest a port authority to supervise the extremely complex system of bridges, highways, subways, and port facilities in the New York-New Jersey area.

+After the war, the 1919 New York City Harbor Strike by the Marine Workers Union shut down the port for weeks.
+It started on January 9 and paused on January 13 for arbitration.
+The strike resumed March 4 after workers rejected the War Board labor ruling and ended on April 20, 1919; After new terms had been offered by both public and private port employers.

 The Port of New York Authority was created in 1921, under the supervision of the governors of New York and New Jersey.
 By issuing its own bonds, it was financially independent of either state; the bonds were paid off from tolls and fees, and not from taxes.
 It became one of the major agencies of the New York metropolitan area to handle large-scale projects, especially under the leadership of Austin Tobin.

 Passenger ships flourished before the coming of transatlantic air carriers in the 1960s.
 One line of business catered to upscale tourists headed in both directions, with American and British lines in competition.
 Passenger steamships also carried steerage passengers at low rates.
 The vast majority were immigrants to the United States, although some immigrants were returning to Europe.
 Two German companies dominated the immigration traffic to New York from Central and Eastern Europe, the Hamburg-America line and the North German Lloyd.
 They built elaborate networks of ticket agencies in Europe, offering low-cost one-way packages.
 Immigrants headed to other cities typically held prepaid tickets paid by their relatives who had already established themselves in the New World.
 Most new arrivals already had some idea of what they were coming to, from family letters and widely available pamphlet literature.
 The great majority of travelers from Europe came through New York City, and the immigrants did their paperwork at Ellis Island.
 A small percentage were rejected because of obvious disease; the steamship companies had to pay their fare back, so they screened for sick passengers ahead of time in Europe.